 Romeo is Bleeding follows Donté Clark, a young poet growing up in Richmond, California — a city haunted by a fatal turf war.
 Donté and the like-minded youth of the city mount an urban adaptation of Shakespeare’s Romeo and Juliet, with the hope of starting a dialogue about violence in the city.
 Will Richmond crush Donté’s idealism, or will Donté find a solution to end Richmond’s cycle of trauma?
 For more information, click HERE.

 March 1, 2018

 Through Proposition 36, California amended its “Three Strikes” law — one of the most notorious sentencing policies in the country.
 Within days, the reintegration of thousands of “lifers” was underway.
 The Return examines this unprecedented reform through the eyes of those on the front lines — prisoners suddenly freed and families turned upside down.
-For more information and tickets, click HERE.
+For more information, click HERE.

 Dorothea Lange: Grab a Hunk of Lightning

 Presented in honor of Sacramento Photography Month, Grab A Hunk of Lightning tells the story of the passion, vision, and drive that made Dorothea Lange one of the most important photographers of the 20th century.
 While Lange’s haunting image The Migrant Mother is one of the most recognized photographs in the world, few know the full range of her work or the suffering that drew her to the people she photographed.
 Grab A Hunk of Lightning is narrated and directed by Lange’s granddaughter, filmmaker Dyanna Taylor, and brings the wide lens of Dorothea’s work into full view.
 For more information and tickets, click HERE.